pylint-dev/pylint/doc/faq.rst

     # pylint: disable=fixme, line-too-long

-You can show these symbols in the output with the `-sy` option.

 4.5 I have a callback function where I have no control over received arguments.
 How do I avoid getting unused argument warnings?
 ----------------------------------------------------------------------------------------------------------------------------------